-On February 4, 2019, we participated in a pre-IND meeting with the FDA for purposes of discussing our proposed regulatory pathway for TFF Vori and obtaining guidance from the FDA on the pre-clinical plan leading to the filing and acceptance of an IND application for TFF Vori.
-We were successful in gaining agreement that a 505(b)(2) approach would be appropriate for TFF Vori.
-However, the FDA requested that we perform an additional 28-day toxicity study in rats and a 14-day study in dogs, both of which have been completed, as well as a Phase I study in healthy human subjects.
-In October 2019, we submitted to the FDA an IND for our TFF Vori and initiated our Phase I human clinical trials in November 2019.
-In addition, we believe we will need to complete a Phase II study prior to filing for marketing approval.
+In February 2019, we participated in a pre-IND meeting with the FDA for purposes of discussing our proposed regulatory pathway for TFF VIP and obtaining guidance from the FDA on the pre-clinical plan leading to the filing and acceptance of an IND application for TFF VIP.
+We were successful in gaining agreement that a 505(b)(2) approach would be appropriate for TFF VIP.
+In October 2019, we submitted to the FDA an IND for our TFF VIP and initiated our Phase I human clinical trials in November 2019.
+We completed the clinical portion of our Phase 1 trial in July 2020 and progressed to a Phase 1b clinical trial in asthma patients in November 2020.
+We believe that subject to a successful completion of a well-controlled and adequately powered Phase II study, we will be able to file FDA marketing approval.
 However, there can be no assurance that the FDA will not ask for additional clinical data.
-We also believe that our dry powder formulation may qualify as an orphan drug, as there are an estimated 50,000 transplants in the U.S. each year as well as approximately 50,000 patients suffering with chronic IPA.
+We also believe that our dry powder formulation may qualify as an orphan drug, as there are an estimated 50,000 transplants in the U.S. each year that are at risk of developing IPA as well as approximately 50,000 patients suffering with IPA.

-TFF Tac-Lac - For Immunosuppression to Prevent Organ Transplant Rejection
+TFF Tacrolimus Inhalation Powder, TIP - For Immunosuppression to Prevent Organ Transplant Rejection

-We are developing TFF Tac-Lac, a dry powder version of Tacrolimus, an immunosuppressive drug used in transplant medicine.
+We are developing TFF TIP, a dry powder version of Tacrolimus, an immunosuppressive drug used in transplant medicine.
 Prograf Tacrolimus is currently the second most commonly administered immunosuppressive agent in solid organ transplantation despite what we believe to be the many challenges for patients and physicians when used for extended periods.
 Prograf Tacrolimus can cause nephrotoxicity, particularly when used in high doses.
 According to product labeling and prescribing information for Prograf Tacrolimus, nephrotoxicity was reported in approximately 52% of kidney transplantation patients and in 40% and 36% of liver transplantation patients receiving Prograf in the U.S. and European randomized trials, respectively, and in 59% of heart transplantation patients in a European randomized trial.

 Although Tacrolimus has been shown via animal models to be beneficial for a number of immunological diseases that affect the lung, systemic toxicity (including renal failure, hypertension, hirsutism, diabetes) has limited its use.
 In addition, Tacrolimus when delivered orally or intravenously has been shown to have side effects including nausea, indigestion, stomach pain and headaches.
-Adverse events associated with Tacrolimus when delivered orally or intravenously include increase in cancer, increase in infections, anemia, kidney problems, nervous system problems (including seizures, coma, tremors, confusion, headaches), high blood pressure, QT prolongation, high level of potassium in the blood, myocardial hypertrophy, diabetes, damage to the brain, high level of fats or lipids or phosphates in the blood, constipation, diarrhea, bronchitis, inability to sleep, high magnesium levels, reduction in white blood cells, lack of energy, damage to the peripheral nerves, and fluid around the heart.
+Adverse events associated with Tacrolimus when delivered orally or intravenously include increase in cancer, increase in infections, anemia, kidney problems, nervous system problems (including seizures, coma, tremors, confusion, headaches), high blood pressure, QT prolongation, high level of potassium in the blood, myocardial hypertrophy, diabetes, damage to the brain, high level of fats or lipids or phosphates in the blood, constipation, diarrhea, bronchitis, inability to sleep, low magnesium levels, reduction in white blood cells, lack of energy, damage to the peripheral nerves, and fluid around the heart.